kubeflow/website/content/docs/started/getting-started-gke.md

 Follow these steps to deploy Kubeflow:

-1. Create user credential: `gcloud auth application-default login`
+1. **IMPORTANT** Create user credential: `gcloud auth application-default login`
+   * You only need to run this command once.

 1. Create environment variables for your access control services: